bluz71/bluz71.github.io/_posts/2018-06-20-digital-privacy-tips.md

 due to the strict browsing mode used, and bandwidth constraints due to the basic architecture of the network.
 A VPN will provide a superior user experience.
-Tor however is appropriate, as part of a layered security regime, for dissidents, national security reporters, whistleblowers and other targeted users.
+Tor however is appropriate, as part of a layered security regime, for dissidents, national security reporters, whistle blowers and other targeted users.

 [This Wirecutter](https://thewirecutter.com/reviews/best-vpn-service) article